 This post is co-authored by Gordon Sanson.¹

 Early dawn light is creeping across a glassy-still wetland, as wreaths of mist curl upwards.
 A large white egret stands still, poised ready.
-Nearby an aboriginal man is waiting for kangaroos to venture onto the lush grass near the water’s edge.
+Nearby a man is waiting for kangaroos to venture onto the lush grass near the water’s edge.
 His spear is balanced in his hand.
 He sees the sudden movement of the egret, darting its head into the water, and then emerging, a fish writhing wildly in its beak.
 Rounded grey forms are now appearing out of the mist, into the open.
 One is in range now.
 The man throws his spear in a lithe, practised movement, and it flies rapidly.
 But the roo sees it, and is even quicker.
 The spear bounces harmlessly along the ground, and the man has to try again.

-Perhaps the aboriginal man got tired of hunting kangaroos and bagged the heron instead.
+Perhaps the man got tired of hunting kangaroos and bagged the heron instead.
 And while eating it noticed something odd about its neck.
 Or maybe he watched herons hunting and wondered about the kink in their necks.
 Perhaps we will never know exactly how it happened.
-But at some stage, aboriginal people began using a spear-throwing device, a woomera.
+But at some stage, Australian First Nations people began using a spear-throwing device, a woomera.
 Its action is similar to the sixth vertebra of a heron’s neck.
 Both contribute to the same end: fast and accurate propulsion of a sharp projectile, for the purpose of hunting prey.

 But is this similarity a mere coincidence or deliberate design?
 And was the evolution of the heron’s neck driven primarily by the need to hunt, or were other factors involved?